 Accidents happen.
 Maybe your pet snoops in your purse and chews open a bottle of ibuprofen.
 Or your dog gets nipped by another at the dog park.
-Whether your pet’s just not acting like itself or it’s a medical emergency, you should always call your veterinarian before treating the problem yourself.
-However, it’s a good idea to have a pet-specific first-aid kit on hand.
+Whether your pet’s just not acting like themselves or it’s a medical emergency, you should always call your veterinarian before treating the problem yourself.
+However, it’s a good idea to have a pet-specific first aid kit on hand.
 Just in case.

-First-aid kits can come in handy for cases when your veterinarian doesn’t encourage you to come in right away, when the doctor instructs you on how to treat the condition at home, or when an accident needs immediate attention.
+First aid kits come in handy for cases when your veterinarian doesn’t encourage you to come in right away, when the doctor instructs you on how to treat the condition at home, or when an accident needs immediate attention.

 When compiling your kit, consider the following: